LGraz/LGraz.github.io/_posts/2023-04-14-pairwise-ttest_vs_lm-with-more-groups.md

   - power
 ---

-# TLDR

-more groups make the test more stable and slightly more powerful (for low sample sizes).
+**TLDR:** more groups make the test more stable and slightly more powerful (for low sample sizes).
 However, be aware that this assumes homoscedasticity (i.e., equal variance for all groups).

 ``` r
 get_data <- function(n_per_group = 10, n_groups = 15) {